 In addition to genetic defect guarantees, reputable breeders will guarantee that the kittens are free from FIV/FELV, infectious or contagious diseases and parasites at the time of delivery.
 These are items that should be confirmed by a veterinarian prior to the kitten leaving the cattery.

 It’s very possible for any kitten to contract any of these problems once he leaves the cattery.
 Since they are contagious, it’s not feasible to guarantee against these things once the kitten leaves, since the breeder has no control over the new environment.

 It’s up to the consumer to review the contract, especially the health guarantee.
 Make sure that what is being offered is acceptable to you not only today, but in the future once your kitten comes home.
 You want a healthy Maine Coon kitten today, and in the future.

 Bad breeders don’t stand behind their health guarantee or even worse, don’t offer one at all!
-The entire point of buying a Maine Coon from a breeder is to know exactly what you’re gettin.
-The ultimate goal should be a healthy Maine Coon kitten with wonderful temperament and excellent blood lines.
+The entire point of buying a Maine Coon from a breeder is to know exactly what you’re getting.
+The ultimate goal should be a healthy Maine Coon kitten with a wonderful temperament and excellent bloodlines.